Dodgers vs Arizona Diamonbacks game free today Major League Baseball 2021

-Torey Lovullo the manager of the Diamonbacks Arizona will send left-handed pitcher Madison Bumgarner to the mound for the play from today against the Los Angeles Dodgers in the MLB 2021.
+Torey Lovullo the manager of the Diamonbacks Arizona will send right-hander Merrill Kelly to the mound for the play from today against the Los Angeles Dodgers in the MLB 2021.

-Los Angeles Dodgers manager Dave Roberts will send right-hander Walker Buehler to the mound for the play from today before the Diamonbacks from New York in MLB 2021.
+Dave Roberts the manager of the Dodgers Los Angeles has not designated a starting pitcher for the play from today before the Diamonbacks from New York in MLB 2021.

 Live: Arizona Diamonbacks vs Los Angeles Dodgers MLB 2021

-Here you can hear and see live free the play of Monday, May 17, 2021 between Diamonbacks Arizona vs. Dodgers of the Angels of the Big leagues in his broadcast of radio of like of television (TV) from 10:10 at night (22:10 hours) of the Eastern United States.
+Here you can hear and see live free the play Thursday, May 20, 2021 between the Diamonbacks Arizona vs. Dodgers of the Angels of the Big leagues in his broadcast of radio of like of television (TV) from 10:10 at night (22:10 hours) of the Eastern United States.

 Radio: